Abhiroop/Abhiroop.github.io/about.md

 I am a third year PhD student at Chalmers University.
 I work on the [Octopi](https://octopi.chalmers.se) project.

-I am currently thinking about how **asynchrony** manifests itself in programming languages, natural languages and the physical world in general.
+I am currently thinking about how **asynchrony** manifests itself in programming languages, natural languages and the wider physical world.

 As a consequence of the above, I am searching for ways to **structure asynchrony** into a general language and runtime framework.
 My experiment testbed is centred around low-powered, memory-constrained microcontrollers running embedded and IoT applications.